sreejithuvt/pleuston/README.md

 ## Keeper

-After following the instructions outlined above, Pleuston will connect to the Ocean Protocol test network where all smart contracts are deployed so you don't have to configure anything else.
+After following the instructions outlined above, Pleuston will connect to the Ocean Protocol test network where all required smart contracts are deployed so you don't have to configure anything else.

-The Keeper Contracts ABI's are published as a [NPM library](https://www.npmjs.com/package/@oceanprotocol/keeper-contracts) and imported in the project.
+The Keeper Contracts ABI's are published as a [npm package](https://www.npmjs.com/package/@oceanprotocol/keeper-contracts) and imported in the project.

 ### Run locally

-If you want to run the app against a local Ethereum RPC client you need to make sure to deploy all required contracts to it.
+If you want to run the app against a local Ethereum RPC client you need to make sure to deploy all required contracts to it first.
 Head over to [keeper-contracts](https://github.com/oceanprotocol/keeper-contracts) and follow the instructions to get this up and running.

-After the RPC client is running on your machine, modify the respective config values in [`./src/config.js`](./src/config.js).
+After the RPC client is running on your machine, modify the respective config values in [`./src/config.js`](./src/config.js):

-## Database

-Pleuston is currently using [BigchainDB](http://github.com/bigchaindb/bigchaindb) as a database backend and is configured to automatically connect to an account on the [BigchainDB Test Network](https://testnet.bigchaindb.com/).

-Optionally, you can create your own account under [testnet.bigchaindb.com](https://testnet.bigchaindb.com/) and use your own `app_id` & `app_key` in [`./src/config.js`](./src/config.js):

 ```js
 module.exports = {